 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents given antianxiety medications.
-Antianxiety drugs are prescribed to residents experiencing depression and anxiety.
+This is the percentage of residents given antianxiety medications.
+These medications are prescribed to patients experiencing anxiety or depression.

 Managing Depression Among Residents

-This metric is a measure of the percent of long-term care patients who are demonstrating depressive symptoms.
-Many would argue this is a measure of quality of care.
+This metric is a measure of the percent of long-term stay residents demonstrating symptoms of depression.

 Appropriate Vaccine Usage

-This tells you the percent of patients who have received the flu and pneumonia vaccines.
-High vaccination rates should be standard at this point.
+This tells you the percent of patients who received the pneumonia and flu vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy